top of page

 Asset 4.png

-The Uruguayan education system is free, secular and with free access to education for all citizens.
+The Uruguayan educational system is based on a secular and mandatory system with free access to education for all citizens.

-Uruguay was the first country in the world to implement One Laptop Per Child through the Ceibal Plan, ensuring connectivity and access to content for all children in the country’s public system.
+Uruguay was the first country in the world to implement the One Laptop Per Child program through the Ceibal Plan, ensuring connectivity and access to content for all children in the country’s public system.

-Education is compulsory for 11 years (between the ages of 4 and 15) and is divided into at least four levels: Pre-school, Primary Education (six years), Secondary Education (six years) and University.
+Education is compulsory for 11 years (between the ages of 4 and 15) and it is divided into four levels: Preschool, Primary (six years), Secondary (six years) and University.

 sistema educativo_EN@2x.png